Video Biosecurity at Pig Shows: Keeping Your Pigs Healthy During Show Season!

-While the United States has never had a case of African Swine Fever (ASF), the growing number of diagnosed cases occurring on the Asia continent has raised concern for our domestic pork industry.
+While the United States has never had a case of African Swine Fever (ASF), the growing number of diagnosed cases occurring in Asia, parts of the European Union, and the recent detection of ASF in the Dominican Republic have raised concern for our domestic pork industry.
 The highly contagious nature of this virus is very threatening and there is currently no vaccine.
 Swine producers need to be aware of signs of ASF, communicate with their veterinarians, and increase biosecurity to protect their herds.
 Even a farm with just a few pigs could become infected and spread the virus to other farms in Delaware.
 The ASF virus does not pose a threat to human health or food safety.

-Clinical signs of ASF vary widely, but often include high fever, decreased appetite, and weakness.
-Skin may be blotchy, reddened, or have blackened lesions.
-Infected pigs may exhibit diarrhea, vomiting, coughing, and difficulty breathing.
-Pregnant sows may abort.
+Clinical signs of ASF vary widely but often include high fever, decreased appetite, weakness, and unwillingness to stand.
+The skin may be blotchy, reddened, or have blackened lesions.
+Pigs may exhibit discharge around the eyes.
+Infected pigs may exhibit diarrhea (sometimes bloody), vomiting, coughing, and difficulty breathing.
+Pregnant sows may abort, have stillbirths, or weakened litters.
 Photos of pigs affected with ASF.

 How is ASF spread?

 The virus is easily spread between pigs by direct contact or indirectly from contact with contaminated objects.
 Research shows the virus can survive in the environment, on shoes, clothing, vehicles, and in feed components.
 Uncooked or undercooked meat, including refrigerated and frozen products, can carry the virus, making garbage feeding and smuggled food items a major threat.
-Ticks, flies, and other insects may also spread the virus.
-Feeding of garbage to pigs is illegal in Delaware.
+Feeding garbage to pigs is illegal in Delaware.
+Certain species of ticks can spread the virus, while flies and other bloodsucking insects, such as mosquitoes and biting flies, may be able to spread the virus.

 What to do if you suspect ASF on your farm